Centrism in France: History

 During the 1960s, the CNIP experienced a split led by Valéry Giscard d'Estaing bringing together supporters of support for Charles de Gaulle within the Independent Republicans.
 This parliamentary group would quickly transform into a Giscardian political party which embodied the liberal movement until the creation of the UMP.
 However, this party would never be able to win the elections (legislative or presidential) alone.
-Suffering from opposition from the Gaullists after the resignation of Jacques Chirac from his post as Prime Minister in 1976, Valéry Giscard d'Estaing quickly allied himself with the centrist parties, resulting from the breakup of the MRP, which it brought together during the 1978 French legislative election within of the UDF whose two main components become the Republican Party (PR – heir to the Independent Republicans) and the Centre of Social Democrats (CDS heir to the MPR).
+Suffering from opposition from the Gaullists after the resignation of Jacques Chirac from his post as Prime Minister in 1976, Valéry Giscard d'Estaing quickly allied himself with the centrist parties, resulting from the breakup of the MRP, which it brought together during the 1978 French legislative election within the UDF whose two main components become the Republican Party (PR – heir to the Independent Republicans) and the Centre of Social Democrats (CDS heir to the MPR).
 The PR would become a strong political force and be an important component of all right-wing majorities until 1997, but its liberal identity became somewhat blurred due to the essentially democratic image of the UDF.
 In 1997, it changed its name to Liberal Democracy after Alain Madelin became its president.
 More than symbolic, this new name embodies a change in attitude among liberals who assume for the first time the ideological identity of their political family.
 In 1998, the UDF broke up and DL became independent, and became an ally of the RPR with which it merged into the UMP in 2002.
 This anchored the liberals definitively on the right wing, a position widely accepted by most of them since the 1980s–1990s.
 However, other political parties continue to want to structure an independent liberal political family, beyond the right-left divide, such as Liberal Alternative or the Liberal Democratic Party (former member of the UDI).